Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Trajectory-related edge cases

 Ponn et al.\ \cite{Ponn2020Identification} introduced a ``complexity metric'', which is based on the most complex scene of a scenario.
 The complexity of the scene is defined based on various factors (see \cite{Yu2020Method}), such as \ac{btn}, the number of surrounding traffic participants, and the occluded area for the ego vehicle.
 The idea is that scenarios with a high value for the complexity metric are challenging to deal with for \iac{av}.
-They have shown that their complexity metric correlates with the minimum \ac{ttc}, and scenarios with a high value for the complexity metric are indeed more difficult to deal with, resulting in more critical values of the \ac{ttc}.
+They showed that their complexity metric correlates with the minimum \ac{ttc}, and scenarios with a high value for the complexity metric are indeed more difficult to deal with.
 An alternative method for quantifying the complexity of a scene is proposed in \cite{Wang2018Traffic} using support vector regression.
-Although the verification of their complexity metric is limited to three qualitatively assessed examples, the proposed method could be used to automatically find challenging scenarios in a scenario data set.
+Although the verification of their complexity metric is limited to three qualitatively assessed examples, the proposed method could be used to automatically find challenging scenarios in a scenario dataset.

-Listing all possible (surrogate safety) metrics that might be used for edge case detection goes beyond the scope of this work.
-For more information about surrogate safety metrics, we refer the readers to existing literature \cite{Arun2021Systematic, Wang2021AReview, Westhofen2023Criticality}.
-In conclusion, these metrics show great potential to assist with detecting edge cases by identifying critical scenarios.
-These metrics provide a quantifiable means to predict potentially hazardous events before they occur, offering a proactive approach to enhance \acp{av} safety.
-Moreover, complexity metrics, which incorporate factors like the number of surrounding traffic participants and the occluded areas, can improve the detection process by evaluating the overall situational complexity.

-Despite this usefulness, there are limitations that must be addressed.
-The reliance on predefined thresholds, like those used in \ac{ttc} or \ac{btn} calculations, may not always capture the nuanced dynamics of every conceivable driving scenario, especially in complex, multi-agent environments.
-To mitigate these challenges, continuous refinement of metrics, coupled with a more holistic data collection and analysis strategy, is essential.
+{\cstart In conclusion, these metrics provide a quantifiable means to predict potentially hazardous events and safety-related edge cases before they occur.
+However, some limitations must be considered.
+The reliance on predefined thresholds may not always capture the nuanced dynamics of every conceivable driving scenario.
+Accordingly, continuous refinement of metrics, coupled with a more holistic data collection and analysis strategy, is essential.
 Moreover, fostering a synergy between metrics-based and machine learning methods could lead to more robust and adaptable edge case detection frameworks, enhancing the predictive capabilities and operational safety of \acp{av}.
-The exploration of new metrics that can capture other dimensions of risk, such as the psychological or behavioural state of drivers, could offer deeper insights into the myriad factors influencing vehicle interactions and safety.
+The exploration of new metrics that can capture other dimensions of risk, such as the psychological or behavioural state of drivers, could offer deeper insights into the myriad factors influencing vehicle interactions and safety.}